Malhar Pandya

 Malhar Pandya is an Indian actor.

 Early life

-He was born 9 November to a Gujarati family in Ahmedabad, Gujarat.
+Pandya was born 9 November to a Gujarati family in Ahmedabad, Gujarat.
 He won the title of Mr. Gujarat by winning a body-building competition.

 Career

-He acted in Hindi television shows, Ramayan (2012) and Hamari Saas Leela (2011).
+Pandya acted in Hindi television shows, Ramayan (2012) and Hamari Saas Leela (2011).
 He also acted in Life OK’s mythological drama, Devon Ke Dev...Mahadev (2011–2014).